Death and state funeral of Joseph Stalin: Illness and death

-At 7:00 a.m. on 2 March, Beria and a group of medical experts were summoned to examine him.
+At 7:00 a.m. on 2 March, Beria and a group of medical experts were summoned to examine Stalin.
 Based on their examination, which revealed blood pressure of 190/110 and right-sided hemiplegia, they concluded that Stalin, who had a known history of uncontrolled hypertension, had sustained a hemorrhagic stroke involving the left middle cerebral artery.
-Over the next two days, he received a variety of treatments.
+Over the next two days he received a variety of treatments.
 In an attempt to decrease his blood pressure, which had risen to 210/120, two separate applications of eight leeches each were applied to his neck and face over the next two days.
-However, his condition continued to deteriorate and he died at 9:50 p.m. on 5 March 1953.
+However, Stalin's condition continued to deteriorate and he died at 9:50 p.m. on 5 March 1953.
+His death was announced the next day on Radio Moscow by Yuri Levitan.

 Stalin's body was then taken to an unspecified location and an autopsy performed, after which it was embalmed for public viewing.
-Attempts to locate and access the original autopsy report had been unsuccessful until the 2010s, but the most important findings were reported in a special bulletin in Pravda on 7 March 1953, as follows:
+Attempts to locate and access the original autopsy report were unsuccessful until the 2010s, but the most important findings were reported in a special bulletin in Pravda on 7 March 1953, as follows:

-As summarized above, rather than suggesting a plot by Beria, on whom suspicion fell for his purportedly telling Molotov "I took him out" at one point, and his seemingly willful delay in obtaining medical treatment for Stalin, the physical changes seen during autopsy were consistent with extracranial changes that often occur in stroke victims.
+As summarized above, rather than suggesting a plot by Beria, on whom suspicion fell for his purportedly telling Molotov that he "took him out" at one point, and his seemingly willful delay in obtaining medical treatment for Stalin, the physical changes seen during autopsy were consistent with extracranial changes that often occur in stroke victims.

-Lavrentiy Beria's son, Sergio Beria, later recounted that after Stalin's death, his mother Nina informed her husband that "Your position now is even more precarious than when Stalin was alive."
+Beria's son, Sergo Beria, later recounted that after Stalin's death, his mother Nina told her husband that, "Your position now is even more precarious than when Stalin was alive."
 This turned out to be correct; several months later, in June 1953, Beria was arrested and charged with a variety of crimes but, significantly, none relating to Stalin's death.
-He was subsequently found guilty of treason, terrorism and counter-revolutionary activity by the Supreme Court of the Soviet Union on 23 December 1953, and executed the same day, shot by General Pavel Batitsky (later Marshal of the Soviet Union).
+He was subsequently found guilty of treason, terrorism and counter-revolutionary activity by the Supreme Court of the Soviet Union on 23 December 1953, and executed the same day, shot by General Pavel Batitsky.